The Promise (and some perils) of Ecological Restoration

 The Friday Conservation Track will be a day-long workshop, ending in a panel discussion on "Orchid Conservation, Restoration, and Citizen Science."
 Attendees will learn about Florida’s rich Orchid species which comprise about half of the Orchids species found in the United States and Canada, with most of those species occurring in south Florida.
 Presentations will demonstrate how researchers and citizen scientists are working to save Florida’s Orchids from extinction.
 Topics will include cutting-edge propagation methods, restoration work, cryopreservation, and the massive “Million Orchid project” that may help us develop more general strategies for rescuing rare plants through citizen science initiatives.

-Dr. Amir Khoddamzadeh is an instructor in the Agroecology Program within the Department of Earth and Environment (E&E) at Florida International University.
-Dr. Khoddamzadeh is also an affiliated faculty at the International Centre for Tropical Botany at the Kampong Botanic Garden.
+Dr. Amir Khoddamzadeh is a conservation horticulturalist and cryobiologist in the Agroecology Program within the Department of Earth and Environment at Florida International University.
+Dr. Khoddamzadeh is also affiliated with International Centre for Tropical Botany at the Kampong Botanic Garden.
 He serves as the chair of Seed and Stand Establishment and the chair of Ornamental Plant Breeding Interest Groups and Outstanding International Horticulturist Award Committee in American Society for Horticultural Science (ASHS), and serving in the Conservation and Education Committee of the Florida Native Plant Society.
-Dr. Khoddamadeh has taught the courses such as agriculture colloquium: Medicinal, Aromatic, and Poisonous Plants, Sustainable Agriculture, Introduction to Environmental Science, Modern Crop Production, Introduction to Horticulture Sciences, Sustainability in Action, and also organized number of professional workshops throughout his career.
-His current research focuses are on: a) In-vitro propagation (tissue/cell culture) and gene-banking (cyopreservation) of the endangered Floridian native plants (mostly orchids), and b) sustainable horticulture.
+Dr. Khoddamzadeh has taught the courses such as Medicinal, Aromatic, and Poisonous Plants, Sustainable Agriculture, Introduction to Environmental Science, Modern Crop Production, Introduction to Horticulture Sciences, Sustainability in Action, Biotechnology Applications in Horticultural Crops, and also organized number of professional workshops throughout his career.
+His current research focuses are on: a) In-vitro propagation (tissue/cell culture) and gene-banking (cryopreservation) of the endangered Floridian native plants (mostly orchids), and b) Optical non-destructive handheld sensor technology for sustainable fertilizer management in horticultural crops.

 Frank Ridgley, PhD